Moving to Olafsvik, Iceland

 When we asked people what advice they would give someone preparing to move to Olafsvik, they said:

 "Before moving to Olafsvik, expats should know that the town is small, with a population of just over 1,000 people, so it offers a close-knit community feel.
 The official language is Icelandic, but English is widely spoken, especially by younger generations.
 The cost of living in Olafsvik is high, similar to the rest of Iceland, with groceries and dining out being particularly expensive.
 The climate in Olafsvik is subarctic, meaning it has cool summers and cold winters.
 The town experiences long hours of darkness in the winter and long hours of daylight in the summer, which can take some getting used to.
 The weather can change rapidly, so it's essential to dress in layers.
 Olafsvik is located on the Snæfellsnes Peninsula, known for its stunning natural beauty, including the Snæfellsjökull glacier and national park.
 Outdoor activities such as hiking, bird watching, and whale watching are popular pastimes.
 The healthcare system in Iceland is of a high standard, but it's important for expats to have comprehensive health insurance.
 The education system is also highly rated, with compulsory education for children aged 6 to 16.
 Public transportation is limited in Olafsvik, so having a car can be beneficial.
 However, the town is walkable, and cycling is also a popular mode of transportation.
 Icelandic people are known for their friendliness and hospitality, but they also value their privacy.
 It's important to respect this and to make an effort to integrate into the local community.
 Finally, it's worth noting that Iceland is one of the safest countries in the world, with very low crime rates.
-However, it's always important to take standard precautions to protect your personal safety and belongings," remarked one expat in Olafsvik, Iceland.
+However, it's always important to take standard precautions to protect your personal safety and belongings," commented one expat who made the move to Olafsvik.

 What is a typical expat home or apartment like in Olafsvik?